hhlh27/ip/docs/README.md

 ### 7. Exiting the Chatbot

-Close Duke and save your tasks:
+Close DazAi and save your tasks:

 - Command: `bye`
 The chatbot will save your tasks and exit.